fossasia/gci16.fossasia.org/README.md

 # Adding yourselves to student section

-To add yourself to student section you need to open the file `students.yml` in `_data` folder and please maintain the following format:
+To add yourself to student section you need to open the file `students.yml` in `_data` folder and please maintain the following format *EXACTLY* (replacing values where indicated):

 ```
 - name: Your name